 Winter weather is a fact of life in New York State and driving in winter conditions is often a necessity.
 Wintry roads can be hazardous, but taking a few simple steps can help you reach your destination safely.

 Video courtesy of Time Warner Cable

 Tips for Safe Winter Driving

-AAA recommends taking the following winter driving safety precautions:
+American Automobile Association (AAA) recommends taking the following winter driving safety precautions:

 We’re Here to Help

 We hope these safety tips help you stay safe while driving in wintry conditions, but if you get in an accident, our Buffalo accident lawyers are here to help.
 William Mattar Law Offices focuses on motor vehicle crashes with injuries, and our staff is available 24/7 to assist you.
 Call us immediately at (844) 444-4444 or complete our free initial consultation form, and we’ll do everything we can to help you get back on your feet.